Creation (unfinished film): Characters

+Production

+O'Brien worked alongside Marcel Delgado on the project for almost a year.

 Legacy

 Despite his dislike for the film's story, the special effects in the completed footage impressed Cooper and inspired him to hire O'Brien to create the effects in Cooper's film King Kong (1933).
 Some of the dinosaur scenes planned for Creation were even rewritten and inserted into the King Kong script and most of the dinosaur models O'Brien used in Kong had originally been made for Creation.
 The shipwreck sequence in Kong's companion production, The Most Dangerous Game, was reportedly salvaged from this film.

 In the two-disc 2005 DVD release of King Kong, the surviving footage from Creation is shown, as well as a dramatization of how the entire film might have been like if completed, using a combination of the existing footage, along with production sketches, test stills and a voiceover narrator.

 In the remaining footage, two infant Triceratops play tug of war with a vine before their mother separates the two.
 The loser of the conflict wanders off into the jungle where it views a chimpanzee, a jaguar, and eventually an armed sailor identified by the script as Ned Hallet.
 Hallet stumbles upon the infant Triceratops and shoots it through the eye.
 The dying infant screams out to its mother who charges to the rescue, chasing Hallet through the jungle.
 The final scene in which Ned Hallet is gored to death by the vengeful mother is lost.
 Merian C. Cooper intended to use the footage in King Kong, but felt that it did not fit in with the rest.
 An altered scene involving three adult Triceratops, two of which are killed by Kong, while the third one shows up at one side of the log bridge over the chasm into which Kong (on the other side) kills some of the men on the bridge by rolling it back and forth, causing them to fall to their deaths below, does appear in the 1932 Kong screenplay and the film's novelization.

 Parts of the remaining footage can also be seen in the computer game Dinosaur Museum by Perspective Visuals and the educational video More Dinosaurs.

 Some of the other creatures planned for the film were an Agathaumas, a Styracosaurus and an Ankylosaurus, according to concept art.